aframevr/aframe/docs/introduction/faq.md

 ## Can I add links to my scene?

-Yes.
-Link traversal support was introduced in the WebVR 1.0 API and A-Frame 0.3.0.
-There is a link component that can trigger navigation and built-in support for knowing whether the user is navigating from another WebVR experience.
+We (Mozilla) are currently improving the link traversal user experience within the browser as well as helping iterate the API.
+Once link traversal gets into a good state on the platform side, A-Frame should have a link component ready.

 ## How is A-Frame different from VRML?